Xilebo/special-pancake/docu.md

 _$config_.

 Modules and plugins have their own config.ini file.
-Its content is stored in the global $config under the name of the m/p.
-Config-variables of m/ps that are not stored in subsections, can be overwritten via the localconf.ini.
+Its content is stored in the global $config, using the key, it was registered under (i.e. where previously just stood the path).

 ## File structure of modules/plugins